pagkly/Zed/Investopedia3/The meaning of the term Third World.md

 In general, nations are typically characterized by economic status and key economic metrics like gross domestic product (GDP), GDP growth, GDP per capita, employment growth, and an unemployment rate.
 In developing countries, low production rates and struggling labor market characteristics are usually paired with relatively low levels of education, poor infrastructure, improper sanitation, limited access to health care, and lower costs of living.

-Developing nations are closely watched by the [International Monetary Fund](https://www.investopedia.com/articles/03/030703.asp) (IMF) and the [World Bank](https://www.investopedia.com/terms/w/worldbank.asp), which seek to provide global aid for the purposes of projects that help to improve infrastructure and economic systems comprehensively.
+Developing nations are closely watched by the [[International Monetary Fund]](https://www.investopedia.com/articles/03/030703.asp) (IMF) and the [[World Bank]](https://www.investopedia.com/terms/w/worldbank.asp), which seek to provide global aid for the purposes of projects that help to improve infrastructure and economic systems comprehensively.
 Both organizations refer to these countries as lower-middle or low-income countries.

 Developing nations, or LMIC, can be the target of many investors seeking to identify potentially high returns through possible growth opportunities, though risks are also relatively higher.
 While developing countries are generally characterized as performing poorer economically, innovative and industrial breakthroughs can lead to substantial improvements in a short amount of time.